Spexis announces promising pre-clinical data with balixafortide in combination with various therapies on the market for treating B-cell lymphomas

 Balixafortide shown to have synergistic or additive effect with conventional or targeted therapies across all tested B-cell lymphomas

-/EIN News/ -- ALLSCHWIL, Switzerland, Dec.
-13, 2022 (GLOBE NEWSWIRE) -- Spexis AG (SIX: SPEX), a clinical-stage biopharmaceutical company focused on rare diseases and oncology, today announced results from an in vitro study evaluating the effects of combining Spexis’ potent CXCR4 inhibitor balixafortide (BLX) with several conventional or targeted therapies on the market in B-cell lymphoma models.
+ALLSCHWIL, Switzerland, Dec.
+13, 2022 (GLOBE NEWSWIRE) -- Spexis AG SPEX, a clinical-stage biopharmaceutical company focused on rare diseases and oncology, today announced results from an in vitro study evaluating the effects of combining Spexis' potent CXCR4 inhibitor balixafortide (BLX) with several conventional or targeted therapies on the market in B-cell lymphoma models.
 The research was conducted under the leadership of Prof. Francesco Bertoni at the renowned Institute of Oncology Research in Bellinzona, Switzerland.

 The study results demonstrated that the addition of either BLX or another CXCR4 inhibitor from the Spexis macrocycles platform, SPX5551, to conventional or targeted therapies, including the BCR-ABL tyrosine kinase inhibitor imatinib, the P13K inhibitor copanlisib and the BTK inhibitor ibrutinib, showed an increase in anti-proliferative activity, either additive or synergistic, across all tested B-cell lymphomas.
 These data suggest that the addition of balixafortide or SPX5551 has the potential to improve the effect of BCR inhibitors and may overcome resistance to BTK and PI3K inhibitors in the treatment of patients with certain types of B-cell lymphoma.